 The POS should disclose the charter school's audited financial statements for the past three years in its appendices, plus any management analysis and discussion and auditor's letter to management.
-If the school's financial statements are only compiled, this should be expressly explained in the POS because it may present a material credit concern.
+If the school's financial statements are only compiled, this should be expressly noted in the POS because it presents a material credit concern.
 The POS should also summarize in tabular form the charter school's revenues and expenditures by significant revenue and expense categories for the last three years.
-If audited financials are dated more than six months prior to the date of the POS, the POS should present unaudited year-to-date financial statements, if available, or at minimum, year-to-date actual to budgeted financial results.
+If the audited financials were dated more than six months prior to the date of the POS, the POS should present unaudited year-todate financial statements showing balance sheet, revenues, and expenditures.
+If the charter school is relying on future revenue growth to service its debt, the POS should present an annual cash flow statement for the next five years identifying projected annual DSCR and the charter school's projected amounts of cash, liquid investments, number of days of cash on hand, and net working capital (current assets less current liabilities).
 If the charter school has reason to believe the year-to-date financials may omit an upcoming material fiscal event or accounting treatment change (including any proposed loan or other financing), the POS should disclose that event or change.
-The auditors should have consented to the use of their audit report in the POS; if the consent of the auditors has not been obtained, the POS should clearly disclose that information.
+The auditors should have consented to the use of their audit report in the POS; if the consent of the auditors has not been obtained, the POS should disclose that information.